A comprehensive overview of the Statistics page

 Unique visit: uniquely counted visitors on a specific page per day.
 So if Alice, Bob and Carol are visiting a release, this will be counted as 3 unique visits on that day.
 If Alice visits the page again a day later, it will be counted as 1 unique visit for that day but 4 unique visits in total (all days) for that page.

-Below the 'Visits' chart you'll see the visit numbers and your published cases:
+Just above the 'Visits' chart you'll see the visit numbers and your published cases:

 This basic number widget shows the total number of visits and the total number of unique visits.